 Source: Figure

 The Series B round followed a $70 million Series A round from 2023.
-This round was led by Parkway Venture Capital and joined by participating investments from Adcock, Aliya Capital, Bold Capital Partners, Tamarack Global, FJ Labs, and Till Reuter.
+That round was led by Parkway Venture Capital and joined by participating investments from Adcock, Aliya Capital, Bold Capital Partners, Tamarack Global, FJ Labs, and Till Reuter.

 Adcock fully self-funded Figure’s $100 million seed round, highlighting the challenges of securing venture capital for deep tech startups.
 He noted that many VCs are hesitant to invest in this sector due to the constraints imposed by existing LP mandates, the heavy capital requirements for hardware, longer timelines, and the complexity of deep tech innovation.